dmwm/wmcoredb/README.md

 wmInit.setLogging('wmcoreD', 'wmcoreD', logExists = False, logLevel = logging.DEBUG)
 ```

-## Contributing

-We welcome contributions to WMCoreDB!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
-- Commit message conventions
-- Release process
-- Development workflow
-- Code style guidelines

-## Database Compatibility

-The SQL files are designed to be compatible with:
-- Oracle 19c
-- MariaDB 10.6.21

-## WMBS Schema

-The WMBS (Workload Management Bookkeeping System) schema is designed to track and manage workflows and jobs.
-It includes tables for:

-- Workflow and job tracking
-- File and dataset management
-- Subscription and processing information
-- Job state and status tracking

-### Oracle Implementation

-The Oracle implementation uses:
-- Sequences for ID generation
-- Foreign key constraints
-- Organization index tables
-- Deterministic functions

-### MariaDB Implementation

-The MariaDB implementation provides equivalent functionality using:
-- AUTO_INCREMENT for ID generation
-- Foreign key constraints
-- Appropriate indexes
-- Compatible function definitions

 ## Tier0 Schema

 The Tier0 schema is designed to support the Tier0 data processing system.
 It includes tables for: